iotaledger/iota-wiki/content/tutorials/single-page-tutorials/wallet-setup.md

 #### 3. Get balance

-Synchronize your account and fetch balance for imported account.
+This script will synchronize your account and fetch the balance for the imported account.

 ```javascript
     // Always sync before getting the account balance